chinmoysarangi/RESNET50/README.md

 This is a project to showcase a RESNET50 neural network for Flower identification via a Flask inteface, which is hosted on Azure Web Services.
+It detects 5 Flowers: Daisy, Dandelion, Rose, Sunflower and Tulips.

 1. Download the Kaggle Dataset from: https://www.kaggle.com/alxmamaev/flowers-recognition